-All complaints or allegations should be thoroughly documented on forms and in a manner designated by the Sheriff.
+All complaints or allegations shall be thoroughly documented on the appropriate forms and in a manner designated by the Sheriff.
 The outcome of all reports shall be:

-- (a) Approved by the Sheriff, the County Administrator or the Personnel Director, as deemed appropriate. - (b) Maintained in accordance with the office's established records retention schedules.
+- (a) Approved by the Sheriff, the County Administrator, or the Personnel Director, depending on the ranks of the involved parties. - (b) Maintained in accordance with the established records retention schedule.